MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-mfa-server-migration-utility.md

       }
       ```

-   1. Repeat steps and b for any other groups you wish to target with staged rollout.
+   1. Repeat steps a and b for any other groups you wish to target with staged rollout.
    1. You can view the current policy in place by doing a GET against the following URL:

       `https://graph.microsoft.com/v1.0/policies/featureRolloutPolicies/{policyID}?$expand=appliesTo`